GMDU/code-of-copper/README.md

 ## Oxidisation and progression
 After a certain number of instruction executions, the golem will begin to oxidise.
 Interacting with the golem while holding an axe removes the rust.\
-If the golem is fully oxidised, it will not run anymore, but upon scraping it with an axe you will find example programs that explain the language of GolemScript.
+If the golem is fully oxidised, it will not run anymore, but upon scraping it with an axe you will find example programs that explain the language of GolemScript.\
 This process can be avoided however, by waxing the golem.
 As with anything copper, you can also scrape off the wax.

 ## GolemScript Documentation
 The following (excellent) language documentation was written by xokz, from the MinecraftCommands discord.

-By: xokz (Edited by RevolvingMadness)
+By: xokz

 Code goes in a book and quill.
 Code can span multiple pages, but make sure there is a new line after every page!.
 The name of the book does not matter.
 Right click the minecart with the book to set the golems code, and right-click the minecart with a empty hand to execute the code.